 Number of scholarships available: 12

-Length of the training: one academic year, starting in mid-September 2018
+Length of the training: 1 year (starting in mid-September 2019)

 Teaching language: English